 Granny’s Deviled Eggs

-At the behest of my mother, I just finished reading a book called “Growing Up Colored in Mississippi” by Dr. C. Rayfield Haynes.
-She stopped quite short of recommending the book, so it took me a few years to get around to it, but Mom said the author depicted what life was like for her growing up in Mississippi. the author wrote:
+At the behest of my mother, I just finished reading a book called “Growing Up Colored in Mississippi” by Dr. C. Rayfield Haynes which remind me of Granny’s Deviled Eggs.
+She stopped quite short of recommending the book, so it took me a few years to get around to it, but Mom said the author depicted what life was like for her growing up in Mississippi.
+He wrote:

 “Though a native Mississippian, and thus a product of a segregated tradition, I still was not used to the caste system and the animosity that separated coloreds and whites in Greenwood.
 All things considered, I had, while growing up in Jefferson Davis County, shared an elevated status among colored and white people alike.
 Otherwise, Daddy and Mama had done a good job of shielding me from any direct victimization by white people.”